 One of the most pleasant excursions we had on our Alaskan Cruise was during our day in Skagway, Alaska.

-The Heli, Hike and Rail day trip was the perfect blend of adventure, exercise and sight seeing.
+The Heli, Hike, and Rail day trip was the perfect blend of adventure, exercise and sightseeing.

 Flying in a helicopter is a thrill like no other.
-I was expecting to feel a little nauseous during the flight as the last helicopter trip we took was through the gorge of Victoria Falls in Zambia.
-That was described as whitewater rafting in the air and it was definitely a crazy ride.
+I was expecting to feel a little nauseous during the flight as the last helicopter trip we took was through the gorge of Victoria Falls in Zambia, but this was smooth as butter.

 6 passengers were sent to their designated seats according to weight.
 Dave was the unlucky guy for a change and landed in the middle seat at the back.
 No great photos from him, but my video footage is incredible.

 These massive ice fields have been here for millenniums carving deep gorges into the landscape.
 Their power is awe-inspiring and yet, they peacefully slumber below.